-- Upon enrollment
+- a.
+Upon enrollment

-- Upon re-enrollment
+- b.
+Upon re-enrollment

-- At randomly chosen time(s)
+- c.
+At randomly chosen time(s)

-- Any Student "For Cause"
+- d.
+Any Student "For Cause"

 IF A STUDENT REFUSES OR FAILS TO BE TESTED AT THE REQUIRED OR "FOR CAUSE" TIMES AS REQUESTED, OR, IF A STUDENT ATTEMPTS TO TAMPER WITH ANY PART OF THE TESTING PROCESS, HE/SHE WILL BE DISMISSED FROM THE SCHOOL OF HEALTH PROFESSIONS.